 Acupuncture can be a very effective addition to other physiotherapy treatment modalities to help speed up your recovery.
 The needles used are very fine, single-use stainless steel needles which can help promote healing, improve sleep and reduce pain.

-Elizabeth Watson is very experienced in the use of acupuncture.
-She is a member of the AACP (Acupuncture Association of Chartered Physiotherapists) and attends regular acupuncture CPD training events to continually progress her skills.
+are very experienced in the use of acupuncture.
+Both are members of the AACP (Acupuncture Association of Chartered Physiotherapists) and attends regular acupuncture CPD training events to continually progress their skills.
+Marjolijn Visser also has a BSc (Hons) degree in Traditional Chinese Acupuncture.

 What are the benefits of acupuncture?